open-telemetry/opentelemetry-go/sdk/log/DESIGN.md

 // SimpleProcessor implements Processor. type SimpleProcessor struct { /* ... */ }

-// NewBatchingProcessor decorates the provided exporter
+// NewSimpleProcessor is a simple Processor adapter.
+//
+// Any of the Exporter's methods may be called concurrently with itself
+// or with other methods.
+It is the responsibility of the Exporter to manage
+// this concurrency.
-// so that the log records are batched before exporting. func NewSimpleProcessor(exporter Exporter) *SimpleProcessor
+func NewSimpleProcessor(exporter Exporter) *SimpleProcessor
 ```